-This guest post is by Nicole, a hopeful adoptive mother and blogger.
+This guest post is by Nicole.

 It’s been three years since we first started down the path of open adoption and I’ve learned so much along the way.
 Here are 10 key lessons that I want to share with you.